CyrilWendl/SIE-Master/README.md

 - `density_tree_traverse.py`: functions for descending a density tree and retreiving its cluster parameters
 - `density_forest.py`: functions for creating density forests
 - `helper.py`: various helper functions
-- `plots.py`: functions for plotting the data
+- `plots.py`:  Generic plotter functions for labelled and unlabelled 2D and 3D plots, used for t-SNE and PCA plots
 - `random_forests.py`: functions for creating random forests

 #### `Code/helpers`: